Public Engagement & Performance Conference 2020

 Have you ever considered using “Forum Theatre” to engage the public with your research?
 What might that look like?
 How might you begin using forum theatre?
 In 2015 Delia won a highly sought after Wellcome Trust Engagement Fellowship to explore the potential of public engagement.
 She is the Operational Lead for Patient and Public Involvement (PPI) at Leeds Institute of Clinical Trials Research (LICTR) and Public Involvement Advisor for the National Institute for Health Research, Research Design Service Yorkshire and Humber(NIHR RDSYH).

-Decolonizing Drama/Theatre Research Processes: Exploring the ‘4 R’s of an Indigenous approach to performative research and community engagement, Warren Linds, Department of Applied Human Sciences, Concordia University, Montreal, Quebec, Canada.
+Decolonizing Drama/Theatre Research Processes: the ‘4 R’s of an Indigenous approach to performative research and community engagement, Warren Linds, University, Montreal, Quebec, Canada.

 Decolonization in our research and engagement with communities requires action centralizing traditional Indigenous knowledge to reclaim equitable ways of interacting to co- create new possibilities, transforming political and personal histories.
 This workshop will explore such an approach to research drawn from our work researching and developing wellness through embodied processes with Indigenous communities and youth in Canada over the past thirteen years.

 Danny Lee Warning: the following is true… This presentation is about a series of role-plays to teach qualitative research methods whilst on a canoeing expedition in Essex.
 To set the scene… an MSc Sports Coaching student; the very Reverend, Lord Danny Lee, with 20 years in the film industry behind him, met Clive Palmer; a gymnastic philosopher, arts-enthusiast and urban canoeist, when Clive was teaching poetry in his research methods class.
 On the basis that learning and teaching should be enjoyable, both agreed to a challenging field trip to rehearse aspects of data handling – for the purposes of Danny’s dissertation.

 “Homework, in PE!
 Are you ‘avin’ a laugh?”

-LA lingo: a view from the cricket commentary box Joe Pryle.
-This episode is taken from a period of ethnographic fieldwork in Los Angeles, where Joe took on the mantle of scorer in a cricket match between a multicultural team comprising a range of nationalities and a team representing the Caribbean community.
+“LA lingo: a view from the cricket commentary box” From: Joe Pryle (Clive Palmer, et al.)This episode is taken from a period of ethnographic fieldwork in Los Angeles, where Joe took on the mantle of scorer in a cricket match between a multicultural team comprising a range of nationalities and a team representing the Caribbean community.